Grab Up To 60% Off In Our Big Clearance Sale! | Free Standard Delivery on Orders Over £499*

 Wall and Floor Tiles - What’s the Difference?

-For floor tiles in high traffic areas of your home, like entranceways and hallways, you’ll have to consider especially high durability tiles, and many wall tiles simply won’t be up to the task.
+For floor tiles in high traffic areas of your home, like entrance ways and hallways, you should consider high durability tiles, since many wall tiles simply won’t be up to the task and could get damaged quicker.

 PEI Ratings Explained